The Overwhelmed Brain

 What do you value and what gives you heartburn every time you think about it?
 Sometimes removing one small thing from your life can make a big change.

-Filed Under: Behavior, Beliefs, Codependency, Control, Dysfunction, Emotional Abuse, Family, Marriage, Podcast Episode, Relationships Tagged With: Am I holding on for too long?, How can I let the past go?, Should I let things go or hold on to them?
+Filed Under: Behavior, Beliefs, Codependency, Control, Dysfunction, Emotional Abuse, Family, Marriage, Relationships Tagged With: Am I holding on for too long?, How can I let the past go?, Should I let things go or hold on to them?

 Should you be more tolerant of bad behavior when they can’t control themselves?